 The FDSP, administered by the Vice Provost for Faculty Affairs, is part of UMMS’s multifaceted approach to workforce diversity.
 The primary goal of the FDSP is to recruit new faculty (including the School of Medicine, Graduate School of Biomedical Sciences and the Graduate School of Nursing) from underrepresented groups in the health sciences and to support their successful academic career advancement.
 In order to address departments with minority underutilization, African American and Hispanic/Latino(a) faculty are among the underrepresented groups who specifically would benefit from this program.
+Program details.

 Javier Gordon Ogembo, PhD

 B Marie Ward, MD, FACS (Surgery) May 2013-2016

 Rashelle Hayes, PhD (Medicine) 2009-2012